koderAP/Socket-programing-cpp/README.md

 └── plot.png                   # Completion Time Plots
 ```

-# Socket Programming Project

-This repository contains implementations of multiple client-server communication protocols and scheduling algorithms using TCP sockets in C++.
-The project is divided into four parts:

----

 ## Part 1: Word Counting Client

-###Description
 Implements a TCP client-server system where the client reads a list of words from a file hosted on the server and counts the frequency of each word.
 The server responds with a fixed number (`k`) of words starting from a requested offset, sending `p` words per packet.

 ###  Files